Illustration of hospital

 Plain and simple, we like this industry because we see the positive impact the work healthcare providers make in our local community and nationally.
 If we can help with that impact to better communicate this work to patients, caregivers, and anyone else associated with a healthcare system, then we're doing it right.

-Being our first time as exhibitors at this conference but having a wealth of project experience in this space, we're thrilled to be able to share our expertise and engage with the broader healthcare technology community.
+We're thrilled to be able to share our expertise and engage with the broader healthcare technology community.
 We also expect to learn even more about the challenges associated with the web presences of these organizations.

 Getting to a place of success through listening, sharing, and understanding is exactly how – and, in a way, why – we do what we do.